-Do you remember how many websites you’ve visited once and never went back to?
+Do you remember how many websites you visited one time only and never went back to?

 Personally, I don’t.

-I could never since there are simply too many of them.
-And I bet it’s the same for most of us.
+And I don't think I could ever remember, since there are simply too many of them.
+And I bet it's the same for most of us.

 But did you ever think that your website could be one of those websites that people never go back to?